 Do you enjoy politics?
 Would you like to become more aware of how our country works specifically and the world works generally?
 Do you aspire to become involved in government at the local, state or federal level?

-At Concordia-Chicago, our small political science class sizes make it easy for students to get to know their professors.
+At Concordia University Chicago, our small political science class sizes make it easy for students to get to know their professors.
 Professors are easily accessible to answer students’ questions and informally chat about class discussions or a wide variety of related issues.

 We’re proud that approximately 90 percent of our students are employed or enrolled in graduate programs in their fields within six months of graduation.
 We educate students to be faithful, civic minded individuals who will actively engage and change the world through their careers and/or their volunteer efforts.
 Some political science majors continue their education in graduate school in political science or another social science discipline or go on to law school.